-Warmth in February is wonderful and the eighteenth was one of the first days to crack 60° Fahrenheit here in Swarthmore.
+Warmth in February is wonderful, and the eighteenth was one of the first days to crack 60° Fahrenheit here in Swarthmore.
 Students, as expected, were delighted at the return of sunshine, and proceeded onto Parrish Beach to frolic and relax.
 Many also made their way to the Black Cultural Center (BCC) to attend a Therapeutic Abstract Art Workshop, one of a series of events held to commemorate Black History Month at the College.
-It could not have picked a luckier day.

 Inside the BCC the atmosphere was set by the growing clamor of excited students and the slow beat of soul music that emanated from adjacent rooms.
 Food was provided and quickly demolished by everyone present.
 After a while Dean Lewis invited S. Ross Browne—the visiting artist and instructor—to begin the lesson.

-Currently S. Ross Browne works out of his studio in Richmond, VA, but he has a long history with the Mid-Atlantic Region.
+Currently Browne works out of his studio in Richmond, VA, but he has a long history with the Mid-Atlantic Region.
 He studied Communication Art and Design at Virginia Commonwealth University, Photography at The Corcoran School of the Arts in Washington, and he is an alumnus of The Miller School of Albemarle in Charlottesville.
-His work, which primarily consists of painting, has been exhibited in many galleries and museums.
-He has also worked as an educator and art therapist in a variety of venues, including hospitals and inner-city communities.
-That pedigree alone imbues a certain richness into Browne’s art, which reflects and explores the multi-faceted face of the African diaspora.

-“Today we are going to do some mandala painting,” he opened.
-Mandala are common geometric designs in Hindu and Buddhist traditions that represent the universe, and can be either painted, drawn or constructed.
+“Today,” he opened, “we are going to do some mandala painting.”
+Mandalas are common geometric designs in Hindu and Buddhist traditions that represent the universe, and can be either painted, drawn or constructed.
 Typically involving the intercourse of squares and circles, they are essentially spiritual representations of an individual’s inner-world.
-(In fact a literal translation from the original Sanskrit roughly comes out to “circle.”)
+(A literal translation from the original Sanskrit roughly comes out to “circle.”)
 They are also often used, in secular contexts, as emotional therapy, where one’s inner turmoil is allowed space to order itself.
 It allows for one to come to terms with one’s own aspirations and to better position oneself within the larger fabric of existence.
-It is actually common in Tibetan Buddhism for monks to pour and painstakingly arrange colored sand into an intricate mandala, only to gently blow it asunder once the piece is complete—an acceptance of the impermanence of our world.
+A common practice in Tibetan Buddhism is for monks to pour and painstakingly arrange colored sand into an intricate mandala, only to gently blow it asunder once the piece is complete—an acceptance of the impermanence of our world.

 Eventually the painting began.
 Brandishing brushes, everyone followed Browne’s lead and started to design their mandalas, using plates as stencils.
 Once the shapes had been traced out, acrylic paint was first applied on the periphery of the designs.
 The students worked from the edges of their canvasses to the middle; travelling from chaos to order; ordo ab chao as the Latin idiom goes.
-The chatter of the crowd, though still present, had dialed down now that the focus had transferred to painting.
+The chatter of the crowd, though still present, had dialed down.
+Now the real dialogue was between everyone and their efforts.

-By the end of the workshop, every student had made, in the words of the event description, “a visually stunning piece for your home decor, a gift, or an exercise of self expression.”
-But everyone also left with a deeper understanding on how symbols are a method of communication, and how creating art can purge us of the burdens we carry in secret.
+By the end of the workshop, every student had made, in the words of the event description, “a visually stunning piece for [their] home decor, a gift, or an exercise of self-expression.”
+But everyone also left appreciating how symbols are a method of communication, and how creating art can purge us of the burdens we carry in secret.